bragaru-i/motion-framer-demo/README.md

 ```

  Also add  **React implementation of the Intersection Observer API** aka  **react-intersection-observer** (nearly 450k downloads per week).
 What it does:
 React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.
 Contains both a Hooks, render props and plain children implementation.
+We need lodash too.
+Otherwise we need to write by our own a debounce function

 ```
-npm i react-intersection-observer
+npm i react-intersection-observer lodash
 ```

 Well, lets do some clean up and start to code.